get Sun Salutation Cards for FREE when you spend $30

 We come up with a schedule for the hour together.
 How much time will be allocated to the project?
 How many weeks will it take?
 How will we make sure we understand and experience the meaning of today’s lessons?
 We talk about it like we all matter and our opinions all have merit.

 Once we agree on how to spend the time, the timer comes out.
 We head to the tables and start the activity of the day.
 We have done glitter jars with color experiments.
 We have done gratitude activities, where we write what we are grateful for each of our loved ones AND make a dedication to them.
 We have done yoga journals, a month-long meditation on our home practices.
-Students color and author their books, each detailing how to do the poses they love, mediations they most need, and mantra that help them feel centered.
+Students color and author their books, each detailing how to do the yoga poses they love, mediations they most need, and mantra that help them feel centered.

 When the big kids and little kids arrive, they are also hyped.
 Miss Lara, we saw the 6-7’s and 7-8’s walking by with their journals.
 Can we take ours home today, please????”
 It’s now 4:30 and the 4-6-year-olds are visibly wild.